Topical treatments for eczema: a network meta-analysis

-We are pleased to announce the results of a large-scale prioritisation exercise, which we have undertaken in line with central Cochrane methodologies, to determine a small number of priority titles for the next two years.
-This exercise is in response to the direction of travel indicated by Cochrane centrally towards fewer, high priority, high quality reviews produced in a timely manner, that will enable us to best utilise the limited capacity of the editorial base whilst providing the most valuable reviews for our stakeholders.
+In 2017 we undertook a large-scale prioritisation exercise, in line with central Cochrane methodologies, to determine a small number of priority titles for the next two years.
+This exercise was in response to the direction of travel indicated by Cochrane centrally towards fewer, high priority, high quality reviews produced in a timely manner, that will enable us to best utilise the limited capacity of the editorial base whilst providing the most valuable reviews for our stakeholders.

 More information about the process can be found here.